Dynamic Tool Dependency Retrieval for Lightweight Function Calling: Results and Discussion

-\paragraph{Does DTDR improve end-to-end function calling success rates?} Also in Table~\ref{table:aai_selection_and_calling}, we report end-to-end Success Rate for the function calling task (FCA), using the same model with different prompts for the function selection and parameter filling subtasks (details in Appendix~\ref{app:prompt}).
+\paragraph{Does DTDR improve end-to-end function calling success rates?} In Table~\ref{table:aai_selection_and_calling} we also report end-to-end Success Rate (SR) for the function calling task.
+We use the same model with different prompts for the function selection and parameter filling subtasks (details in Appendix~\ref{app:prompt}).
 If one or more mistakes occurs at any step in the plan (either in the function name or its parameters), the whole plan is evaluated as unsuccessful.
-For datasets with tool dependencies (TA, TB-HF, TB-MM), the dynamic variants of \ours improve the end-to-end Success Rate between 300\% and 600\% compared to the baseline without ICL, and between 23\% and 104\% compared to the best Tool Retrieval baseline.
+For datasets with tool dependencies (TA, TB-HF, TB-MM), the dynamic variants of \ours improve the end-to-end Success Rate between 300\% and 600\% compared to the baseline without ICL, and between 15\% and 200\% compared to the best Tool Retrieval baseline.
 Weaker baselines on smaller models fail on all datasets.
-The Learned Retrieval \citep{erdogan2024tinyagent} tends to overfit to predicting the most common function in the dataset, while the same architecture in its dynamic variant \oursnn (adding function call history as input), prevents this problem and yields significantly better performance.
-The baseline using Raw Demonstrations in the prompt reaches good performance with larger models, which have increased capabilities of reasoning on long text.
-However, as we discuss next, using long demonstrations in the prompt would make the system latency significantly higher.
+LR \citep{erdogan2024tinyagent} tends to overfit to predicting the most common function in the dataset, while the same architecture in its dynamic variant \oursnn (adding function call history as input), prevents this problem and yields significantly better performance.
+Using Raw Demonstrations yields good performance with larger models, as they have increased capabilities for longer context.
+However, as previously discussed, this approach would yield significant increases in prefill latency.